Use the links to the right to find more information on the FCASD Food Services Program.

 The Board of School Directors is required to provide healthy meals in accordance with current regulation and policy.
 The Board of School Directors shall permit students to incur what the Board or its designee considers reasonable charges and that parents/guardians shall be contacted for payment of said charges.

 The district shall inform, in writing, parent/guardian, who incurred a negative balance, of the district’s policy regarding food service charges.
 The Food Service Department of the Fox Chapel Area School District adopted a Point of Service System (P.O.S.S.) for meal purchases in each building.
 Parents/guardians have the ability to prepay for meals by depositing funds to the students account.
 All students are issued a Personal Identification Number (PIN) upon entering grade K and will retain a PIN while enrolled in the Fox Chapel Area School District.

-A written notice will be sent by mail to parents/guardians whose students have a debt greater than $13.00, informing them of the balance; and that if the balance is not paid immediately, the student will be provided a qualified lunch at the cost of a school lunch, consisting of a cheese sandwich, fruit, and milk.
+A written notice will be sent by mail to parent/guardian whose students have a debt greater than $10.00, informing them of the balance and the notice shall include information on payment options.
+If the balance is not paid immediately, the student will be provided a qualified lunch at the cost of a school lunch.
+Students with a negative account balance may not purchase a second meal, ala carte items, snacks, or beverages.
+Elementary students with a negative account balance may purchase a milk.